 When completing a brake job, it can be tempting to replace parts and call it done.
 However, to really complete the job, it is important to complete a friction break in.
 Essentially, this process helps get the brakes ready for every day use.
 To help you out, this article will go over why and how to complete a friction brake in.

-Once the job has been completed, a test drive should be performed.
-The test drive has two goals.
+Once a job has been completed, a test drive should be performed.
+In order to do this, the test drive has two goals.
 The first is to make sure the brake system is operating properly.
-The other reason a test drive is performed involves mating the pads to the rotors.
-This can be called “break in” or “burnishing” the pads.
-It doesn’t matter what you call it, it matters that you do it.
-Depending on whom you talk with the number of stops you should make will vary.
-A good average is 10 to 12.
-To mate the pads to the rotors make 10 to 12 stops from about 30 to 35 mph down to about 10 mph.
-Allow about 30 seconds between stops for cooling.
+To do this, a test drive is performed in order to help in the mating of the pads to the rotors.
+This is often called a “break in” or “burnishing”.
+In any case, no matter what you choose to call it, it is important to get it done.
+Depending on who you ask, the number of stops you should make with new brakes will vary.
+Typically however, A good average is 10 to 12.
+To mate the pads effectively, make 10 to 12 stops from about 30 mph down to 10 mph.
+Equally as important, allow about 30 seconds between stops for cooling.

+Next up, the second thing you should do is educate the customer.
 When you deliver the vehicle to the customer, advise them not to do any severe braking for the first couple of hundred miles.
-This includes towing or hauling and having them anticipate their stops when possible.
+Likewise, let them know to stay away from towing or hauling, while also trying to anticipate their stops when possible.

-Some OEMs endorse the same steps on their new cars.
-Figure 17.1 shows the new vehicle break-in page from a owners manual on a late model GM vehicle.
-You can see the same steps as stated above covered in points 2 & 3.
+To further prove the point, some OEMs endorse the same steps on their new cars.
+For example, the image below shows the new vehicle break-in page from an owners manual on a late model GM vehicle.
+Just like above, you can see similar steps.